-1. Management of the accreditation process 1
+1. Mana agement of the accreditation process 1

 1.1 The Australian Medical Council (AMC) 1

 1.2 AMC Prevocational Standards Accreditation Committee 1

 1.3 Assessment teams 1

 1.4 AMC staff 2

 1.5 AMC advisory groups 2

-2. .
-The conduct of the accreditation process 3
+2. The o conduct of the accreditation process 3

 2.1 Legislative framework 3

 2.2 Purpose of AMC accreditation 3

 2.3 Scope of AMC accreditations 4

 2.4 Timing of accreditations 4

 2.5 AMC conduct 4

 2.6 Contribution of junior doctors to AMC accreditation processes 5

 2.7 Conflict of interest 5

 2.8 Confidentiality 6

 2.9 Public material 6

 2.10 Complaints 7

 2.11 Fees and charges 7

-3. The administration of the assessment process 9
+3. The a administration of the assessment process 9

 3.1 Types of assessments 9

 3.2 Assessment of new developments 9

 3.3 Assessment by an AMC team 11

 4. AMC monitoring of accredited programs 18

 4.1 Purpose of AMC monitoring 18

-4.2 Progress reports 18
+4.2 Monitoring submissions 18

-4.3 Comprehensive report for extension of accreditation 19
+4.3 Accreditation extension submission 19

 4.4 Unsatisfactory progress procedures 20

-5. Accr editation outcomes 21
+5. Accre editation outcomes 21

 5.1 Accreditation of an intern training accreditation authority 21

 5.2 Accreditation of a new intern training accreditation authority 22

 5.3 Accreditation of a material change to an established intern training accreditation authority 22

 5.4 Procedures following the accreditation decision 22

-6. Revi ew of domains and procedures for assessing accreditation authorities 24
+5 Revie ew of domains and procedures for assessing accreditation authorities 2.3